Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Activity**
 : Means of motion (pedestrian, bicycle, car, ...) for part (range) of a track.

+**BRouter**
+: Router application for finding a route between two points using the topographical data from OpenStreetMap.
+The router can

+* handle different routing profiles,
+* use elevation data,
+* calculate alternative routes,
+* work online and offline.

 **DEM**
 : Abbreviation for __D__igital __E__levation __M__odel.
 DEM data provides elevation data for maps.
   QMapShack can handle this data from different sources with the help of _VRT_ files that describe the properties of